 This spot is a little bit unique, the rock formation is formidable.
-On the right side you can see a very long white beach while on the left side is a beach that was sandwich by two hills.
-The waves are somehow rough and is not advisable for children to swim on this area.
-But overall this spot is nice, I just didn’t know why they should need to dub it as “Little Batanes” wherein it could be more famous with it using it’s own name.
-Just my opinion though, don’t get me wrong, it’s just that it has it’s own unique beauty.
+On the right side, you can see a very long white beach while on the left side is a beach that was sandwiched by two hills.
+The waves are somehow rough and are not advisable for children to swim in this area.
+But overall this spot is nice, I just didn’t know why they should need to dub it as “Little Batanes” wherein it could be more famous with it using its own name.
+Just my opinion though, don’t get me wrong, it’s just that it has its own unique beauty.

 Entrance Fee: P 30

 This spot is indeed very famous because of it’s massive sand waves forming once it is on low tide.
 Unfortunately, at the moment of our visit, the beach is not yet low tide so we just decide to stay and enjoy the beach.

 The “Puno ng Walang Forever”

 ..translating..
 “The Tree of No Forever” >_<

 This tree is very famous for our singles out there.
 So if you are single, just think about this very lone tree in a vast of the greenish land in Jomalig, and it stays alone forever.
 Actually, the tree became famous even for couples as well, be sure to drop by!